eklitzke/e/README.md

 Bundled Javascript
 ------------------

-When you invoke `make`, the file contents of `js/core.js` will be minified using `third_party/jsmin.c`, and dumped into `src/bundled_core.h` and `src/bundled_core.cc` (along with some boilerplate).
-These files are used for bootstrapping the editor.
-The way it works is that when you invoke `e` without any arguments, it runs the script bundled into these files.
-This avoids hard coding the location of the core JavaScript files, and means that (in theory) it's possible to statically link the editor and distribute it as a standalone binary.
+For a normal editor build, there will be no "bundled" JavaScript.
+Instead what happens is the editor will look for a file named `js/core.js` and load that as the first script.

+For an optimized editor build (i.e. the `opt` binary), the core JavaScript code will be bundled into the binary.
+This is done by the script `scripts/gen_bundled_core.py`.
+This script will attempt to recursively expand any `requires()` statements seen in the file `js/core.js`, until it has a single string representing all of the JavaScript code that might be needed while running the editor.
+This JavaScript is then "pre-compiled" by `scripts/precompile.cc` which uses the public V8 pre-compilation methods, and additionally compressed using LZMA.

+The pre-compilation data and the LZMA compressed core scripts are written out to `src/bundled_core.h` and `src/bundled_core.cc` and end up included in the final executable.
+When the executable starts up, it will decompress the LZMA data and load the core script.

-If you don't want to run the editor with the bundled JavaScript, invoke it like
+If you're running an optimized build, and don't want to run the editor with the bundled JavaScript, invoke it as

     e --debug <args>

-This will implicitly skip loading any bundled javascript, and force `js/core.js` to be the first JavaScript file loaded.
-If you're editing JavaScript files a lot, it's much faster to use `e --debug` than it is to constantly rebuild the binary with the bundled JavaScript (it will also make debugging a *lot* easier, since you'll get meaningful file names and line numbers).
+This will implicitly skip loading any bundled javascript, and force `js/core.js` to be the first JavaScript file loaded, just like in the unoptimized build.
+The `--debug` flag is actually a shortcut for, and identical to, running the editor as

+    e --skip-core -s js/core.js

-In the future the meaning of `--debug` will expand to give more debugging information, but that's unlikely to happen until the editor is out of alpha stage.
+In the future the meaning of `--debug` may expand to give more debugging information, but that's unlikely to happen until the editor is out of alpha stage.